Film Workers for Palestine: Pledge

 On 8 September 2025, a pledge was published by Film Workers for Palestine vowing to boycott Israeli film institutions considered complicit in genocide and apartheid.
 The pledge claims to take inspiration from the Anti-Apartheid Movement that opposed apartheid in South Africa.
 The pledge had 5,000 signatories by 25 September.

 Some notable initial signatories include filmmakers Yorgos Lanthimos, Ava DuVernay, Asif Kapadia, Boots Riley, and Joshua Oppenheimer as well as actors Olivia Colman, Mark Ruffalo, Tilda Swinton, Javier Bardem, Ayo Edebiri, Riz Ahmed, Josh O'Connor, Cynthia Nixon, Julie Christie, Ilana Glazer, Rebecca Hall, Aimee Lou Wood, and Debra Winger.
 Signatories that joined by 10 September include Joaquin Phoenix, Rooney Mara, Emma Stone, James Schamus, Peter Sarsgaard, Lily Gladstone, Nicola Coughlan, Harris Dickinson, Bowen Yang, Guy Pearce, Jonathan Glazer, Ebon Moss-Bachrach, Fisher Stevens, Abbi Jacobson, Eric Andre, Elliot Page, Payal Kapadia, and Emma D'Arcy.
+Some actors outside the English-language cinema also signed the pledge, including French actor Félix Maritaud, Argentine actors Nahuel Pérez Biscayart, Mercedes Morán, and Cecilia Roth, and Mexican actor Gael García Bernal.

 At the 77th Primetime Emmy Awards, Javier Bardem walked the red carpet wearing a Palestinian keffiyeh.
 He stated: "Here I am today, denouncing the genocide in Gaza.
 I am talking about the IAGS, the International Association of Genocide Scholars, who study thoroughly genocide and has declared it is a genocide.
 That's why we ask for a commercial and diplomatic blockade and also sanctions on Israel to stop the genocide.
 Free Palestine."

 The pledge stated that the targets of the boycott would be organizations such as "festivals, cinemas, broadcasters and production companies" that are seen as "whitewashing or justifying genocide and apartheid and/or partnering with the government committing them".
 The pledge specifically implicated the Jerusalem Film Festival, the Haifa International Film Festival, Docaviv, and TLVFest as subjects of the boycott.
 The pledge also stated that Jewish and Israeli film professionals were not the subject of the boycott, and that signatories would continue to work with Jewish and Israeli people.